-All of our print subscriptions include Unlimited Digital Access in the current subscription cost.
+All of our print subscriptions include Unlimited (Full) Digital Access in the current subscription cost.
 All you need to do is connect your print and online accounts here.

 Not sure if you have connected your print and online accounts?
 You can check here.

 You may cancel at any time by calling Customer Service at 1-888-539-1280.